Bannockburn SRH Chardonnay 2014

 - Tasting Notes

-- Whole bunch pressed to tank, settled overnight and then racked to a new 1300L Vicard cask for fermentation.
+- Whole bunch pressed to tank, settled overnight and then racked to a 1300l French oak cask for wild fermentation.

 "Crackerjack.
 Pour a glass and the sparks fly.
 Flint, nuts, peach and cedar spice.
 It rumbles through the mouth, all richness and funk, a quartz-like character rocking the finish.
 You have to like a bit of struck match, for certain, but the tautness, the power, the attitude; it's mesmerising.
 Brilliant chardonnay.95 pts."